 .

 IERAPETRA, OR HIS SISTER’S KEEPER — This (postmodern) novel is about the attempt of a man to overcome grief and guilt through story telling.
-The narrator (German-born scientist, now in his 60s, residing in England) reminisces about the times he spent with his three-year younger sister, who succumbed to cancer in her early fifties.
+The narrator (German-born scientist, now in his 70s and residing in the Berkshires) reminisces about the times he spent with his three-year younger sister, who succumbed to cancer in her early fifties.
 His memory centers around traumatic events during a trip he took with her to Crete during his college time, in the nineteen sixties, which left her with emotional scars and him with a perpetual feeling of insufficiency and guilt.
 Catalysts of these events were two tourists, a quirky Spanish woman and a self-important German student, whom they met on the trip.
-The narrator’s attempts to write about the events on Crete and their aftermath in the first person are futile, so he appoints a stand-in, Dieter, to recapitulate in his stead the Crete trip with his sister and the years after until her untimely death, in a conveniently distanced third-person story.
-Twice the narrator feels compelled to intervene at places where he believes Dieter is taking too many liberties, even to the point of heretically asserting his own agenda, free of concerns for the well-being of his sister.
+The narrator’s attempts to write about the events on Crete and their aftermath in the first person are futile, so he appoints a stand-in, Reiner, to recapitulate in his stead the Crete trip with his sister and the years after until her untimely death, in a conveniently distanced third-person story.
+Several times the narrator feels compelled to intervene at places where he believes Reiner is taking too many liberties, even to the point of heretically asserting his own agenda, free of concerns for the well-being of his sister.
 More than once the story touches upon their experience of growing up in post-war Germany in a provincial, puritan town.
 Between glimpses of its ancient cultures, Crete comes to life in its spectacular atmospheric light, its own brand of Greek island music and the vitality of its people.
 We hear of European echoes of the Vietnam protests and see hippies flood pristine beaches.
-Accounts of Dieter’s journey to Crete and his later meetings with his sister and the Spanish woman are illuminated by his reflections and diary entries.
+Accounts of Reiner’s journey to Crete and his later meetings with his sister and the Spanish woman are illuminated by his reflections and diary entries.
 The relationship between the two siblings is marked by their claustrophobic upbringing, which they have been seeking to overcome, and later by the liberation of creative impulses after their father’s death.

 WANTS TO BE A WRITER